airbytehq/airbyte/docs/contributing-to-airbyte/updating-documentation.md

 # Updating Documentation

-Our documentation uses [GitBook](https://gitbook.com), and all the [Markdown](https://guides.github.com/features/mastering-markdown/) files are stored in our Github repository.
+Documentation is written as [Markdown](https://guides.github.com/features/mastering-markdown/) files and stored in our Github repository.

 ## Workflow for updating docs